sebasmonia/tfsmacs/README.md

-`tfs.el` is a package to work with Team Foundation Server from Emacs.
+`tfsmacs` is a package to work with Team Foundation Server from Emacs.
 This package deals only with the source control aspect, not PBIs, sprints, builds, or any other thing contained in TFS.